Microsoft Azure simply explained

 What sets Microsoft Azure apart from its competitors

 Microsoft Azure offers several advantages.
 For example, it is a hybrid cloud system, that is, it represents common ground where developers of any language and technology can work, without going to the detriment of the requirements of the GDPR.
-Or again, we could highlight its wide coverage, which covers a network of about 54 regions.
+Among the services offered, for example, the Azure Arc option allows you to bring Azure management and services to any infrastructure (on-premises, edge, or at other cloud providers) by consistently applying policies, security, and governance regardless of where the resources reside.

 However, there are other features that differentiate Azure from the main competitors, including Google Cloud, AWS, Oracle and IBM Cloud.
 For summary reasons, we present the 3 most important: